How much does a permit cost, and who has to pay it?

 When does the Work Permit Committee meet?

-The Work Permit Committee normally meets twice a month, on the second and fourth Wednesdays (although other days can be used depending upon members’ other commitments.
+The Work Permit Committee normally meets every other Wednesday (although other days can be used depending upon members' other commitments).
 Meetings can be more frequent or less frequent depending upon business needs.
-Please note that not all applications are referred for the Committee’s personal consideration.
+Please note that only a minority of applications are referred for the Committee's personal consideration.

-I have been convicted of an offence since being granted a spouse/civil partner permit.
+I have been convicted of an offence since being granted an automatic permit.
 How might this affect my permit?

-If the conviction does not fall within section 10 then your spouse/civil partner permit will not be affected.
+If the conviction does not fall within section 10 then your automatic permit will not be affected.

 My employment is exempt from the requirement for a permit but I have recently gained a conviction.
 Can I continue to work?